haggardj2/KaraokeDock/docs/README.md

    TRUST_PROXY=1
    ```

-   The AIO build serves the web app and API from the same container on port `5173`.
+   KaraokeDock serves the web app and API from the same container on port `5173`.
 To change the exposed host ports, update `APP_PORT` and `DB_PORT`.

 6. **Create the host directories you configured** if they do not already exist:
    ```bash